 May 13, 2021 Update – When we first featured this entry-level 1955 Townsman on October 30, 2019, we thought the great color combination and older restoration for under $20K would help it sell quickly.
 The ad lasted only one month and was not renewed, so like so many others, we assumed the expired ad meant this wagon had sold.
 Imagine our surprise earlier this week when this same Townsman reappeared for $16,000.
 Our first check was the license plates and we confirmed they remained the same (i.e. same owner).
 This nineteen-month pause has us thinking the private seller waited for the Spring of 2020 only to face a Pandemic, so he waited until now to try and sell this Tri-Five Chevy.
 Most of the pictures are the same ones from nearly two years ago, so you may want to request a fresh set.
 Good luck with the purchase!

-Avid Guys With Rides readers know we have a penchant for the lowest trim level, six cylinder, three-on-tree collector vehicles, so this example immediately caught our eye when we saw it posted this past weekend here on Craigslist in Norwell, Massachusetts is this older restoration of a base 1955 Chevrolet Townsman four door station wagon the current caretaker is currently asking $17,000 for.
-The Hagerty Insurance Online Valuation Tool indicates that a (-20%) discount applies to six cylinder powered versions of these wagons.
-Factoring that in, the private seller has his Townsman $300 above the adjusted #2 “Excellent” estimate of $16,720.
+Avid Guys With Rides readers know we have a penchant for the lowest trim level, six-cylinder, three-on-the-tree collector vehicles, so this example immediately caught our eye when we originally saw it posted in October 2019 and then again in May of 2021 on Craigslist in Norwell, Massachusetts is this older restoration of a base 1955 Chevrolet Townsman four-door station wagon the current caretaker is currently asking $16,000 for.
+The Hagerty Insurance Online Valuation Tool indicates that a (-20%) discount applies to six-cylinder-powered versions of these wagons.
+Factoring that in, the private seller has his Townsman $640 less than the adjusted #2 “Excellent” estimate of $16,640.

 We’d love to hear your thoughts about this vehicle.
 Comment below and let us know!